 "We encourage students to apply to universities they seem qualified for, but we also tell them to set their sights high on at least one institution."

-For Seo Yun Yang, head girl at Vancouver's Crofton House School, her first choice of university was Harvard - and that's where she's studying this fall.
+For Seo Yun Yang, head girl at Crofton House School, in Vancouver, BC, her first choice of university was Harvard - and that's where she's studying this fall.
 While she hasn't chosen a specific field of study, Yang's interests include sociology, philosophy and gender studies.

 "I was definitely attracted to Harvard for some of the same reasons I was attracted to Crofton," Yang says.
 "There's evidence of a highly academic atmosphere, but also of a highly dynamic and talented student body."

 Both Yang and Dougans attribute their success to a well-rounded education, in which athletic and fine arts programs are just as important to a student's growth as physics and English.

 Class sizes of 20 students and fewer, one-on-one guidance, on-site university placement counsellors and constantly being challenged by the curriculum are other factors in achieving success, the students say of their schools.

 "I wouldn't ever say that my university choices would have been limited had I not attended Crofton; the universities are out there either way, and it's up to me to find my way to them," Yang says.

 "I would say, however, that my mind would have been limited (at public school).
 I would not have ever dreamt of being accepted into such a place as Harvard, and I would not have had the intimate support system to help me dream."

 That support system is a key factor in getting students placed in universities, but that same type of intimacy and one-on-one attention isn't always available once the student reaches university, cautions Kurt Illerbrun, a 2000 grad of Vancouver Island's Brentwood College School.

 Illerbrun, who recently completed his first year of the arts and science program at McMaster University in Hamilton, says he experienced "a bit of a shock period" when he got to university.